 Travel management route designations would not affect valid existing rights for permitted uses, including ROWs, County or State roads, fuelwood permits or current easements.
 Routes designated as limited to authorized and administrative use only are also subject to seasonal closures, vehicle size class restrictions, and ongoing monitoring.
-Per section 2.2.8 of the RMP, emergency access will be allowed in all areas.
-Authorized administrative access would include vehicular access for rescue purposes, law enforcement, or firefighting; to provide reasonable access for permitted activities; for the exercise of valid existing rights (e.g., powerline infrastructure access); for restoration work required after a fire; or to remove unneeded structures such as fences (BLM 2012b).
+Per Section 2.2.8 of the Taos RMP, emergency access will be allowed in all areas.

+Administrative Use, as described in BLM Manual 1626, includes the following authorized access: "Travel related access for official use by BLM employees and agency representatives during the course of their duties.
+Access is for resource management and administrative purposes and may include fire suppression, cadastral surveys, permit compliance, law enforcement, and resource monitoring or other access needed to administer BLM-managed lands or uses" (BLM 2016a).
+The 2012 Taos RMP further describes authorized administrative access as vehicular access for rescue purposes, law enforcement, or firefighting; to provide reasonable access for permitted activities; for the exercise of valid existing rights (e.g., powerline infrastructure access); for restoration work required after a fire; or to remove unneeded structures such as fences (BLM 2012b).